Search

 1.

-The DiffMPM solver runs a forward simulation based on the current control sequence (dFc).
+A differentiable MLS‑MPM solver runs a forward simulation under the current control sequence F~p\tilde{F}_p (dFc).

 2.

-State Transfer (C++ → Python):
+State transfer (C++ → Python)

-Using pybind11, the final particle states (x and F) are efficiently transferred to Python as NumPy arrays.
+Via pybind11, the anchor states (xlow,Flow)(x_{\text{low}}, F_{\text{low}})are exposed to Python as NumPy arrays.

 3.